ABOUT US

 • Design and/or Development Services as described in the Design and Development sections of this document and at a time and materials rate.

-• Partial to Complete Construction and/or Project Management at a time and materials rate as described in the Construction section of this document.
+• Partial to Complete Construction and/or Project Management at a time and materials rate and as described in the Construction and Project Management sections of this document.

-• Partial to Complete Construction based on a fixed price made from bid set plans as described in the Construction section of this document.
+• Partial to Complete Construction based on a fixed price derived from bid set plans as described in the Construction section of this document.

 Services, Rates & Policies, Rev. Aug 2025